 BRITISH ASSOCIATION OF COMPARATIVE LAW (formerly the UNITED KINGDOM NATIONAL COMMITTEE OF COMPARATIVE LAW)

-The name of the Committee shall be the United Kingdom National Committee of Comparative Law.
+The name of the association shall be British Association of Comparative Law (BACL).

-The object of the Committee is to advance education by promoting and encouraging the study of Comparative Law and in furtherance of that object:
+The object of the Association is to advance education by promoting and encouraging the study of Comparative Law and in furtherance of that object:

 (a) To co-operate with the International Association of Legal Science established under the sponsorship of UNESCO and its executive committee, the International Committee of Comparative Law, and other bodies, both national and international;

 (b) To co-ordinate the activities in the United Kingdom of all those interested in the comparative study of law;